Case Examples from a Forensic Psychiatrist

 Civil Rights: Claim Improper Arrest worsened PTSD

-Plaintiff sues law enforcement for improper arrest and claiming it worsened her combat PTSD.
-She is alleging US 1983 civil rights violations.
+Plaintiff sues law enforcement for improper arrest, claiming it worsened claimant’s PTSD and alleges civil rights violations.
 I performed an IME, produced a report and was deposed.

 Personal Injury: Claim Car Accident Caused Learning Problems

 Plaintiff involved in a car accident.
 Plaintiff suffered a concussion and alleged the concussion caused her to have difficulty in college.

 A neuropsychologist, opined the car accident caused neurocognitive deficit.
 Through careful review of records, I found the plaintiff’s expert did not consider an ADHD diagnosis and another neuropsychology report preceding the accident.
 I performed an IME and completed a report.

 Standard of Care – Claim Hospital and Medical Staff Decisions Resulted in Wrongful Death